delodell/jollyjump/wp-content/plugins/wp-review/readme.txt

 7. Percentage Review type

 == Changelog ==

+= v5.1.6 (Dec 7, 2018) =
+* Fixed meta boxes not hiding when set Review type to 'none'
+* Fixed WordPress 5.0 block editor conflict

+= v5.1.5 (Dec 4, 2018) =
+* Fixed missing files in the single page editor

+= v5.1.4 (Nov 22, 2018) =
+* Added unique class for each thumb layout

+= v5.1.3 (Nov 14, 2018) =
+* Fixed editor-plugin.js scripts loading in the front-end

+= v5.1.2 (Nov 7, 2018) =
+* Fixed wrong total rating calculation

+= v5.1.1 (Nov 1, 2018) =
+* Fixed PHP error in the review widget

+= v5.1.0 (Oct 17, 2018) =
+* Removed unnecessary scripts from the non WP Review admin pages
+* Fixed total rating disappearing issue if there are no features
+* Fixed inactive color issue bug if color filter is used in the theme
+* Fixed no space between HTML attributes
+* Fixed compatibility issue with Rank Math plugin
+* Overall code improvements according to the WPCS & PHPCS

 = v5.0.8 (Oct 3, 2018) =
 * Fixed adding unnecessary custom field values if the review is not enabled in the post